 “The longest lasting impact of the workshop was making and deepening relationships with writers I respect and trust.“

 The Methow Valley Workshop brings aspiring writers into close community with nationally known writers.
-All manuscript workshops are limited to 12 participants to ensure an intimate setting.
+All manuscript workshops are limited to 12 participants and generative workshops to 15 to ensure an intimate setting.
+For information on how to apply, please click here.

 Lodging: Sun Mountain Lodge is Washington State’s premier destination resort in the Cascade Mountains.
 Lodge guest rooms feature either stunning views of the North Cascades or sweeping territorial views of the Methow Valley and the National Forest.
 All of the guest rooms are tastefully appointed with original artwork and hand-crafted wood furniture made by local artisans.
 Shared double rooms each have a private full bath, daily housekeeping and wireless internet access.
 A limited number of single rooms are available on a first-come, first-served basis for a supplemental fee of $500.
 Disability accessible and equipped rooms are available.
 Please let us know as soon as possible if you require these accommodations.